Updated May 2021

-Nerves in our body are covered by a sheath (Myelin) which not only acts as a protective covering but also makes the transmission of impulses faster and more effective.
+Nerves in our body are covered by a sheath (myelin) which not only acts as a protective covering but also makes the transmission of impulses faster and more effective.
 In MS, this protective sheath is damaged resulting in the nerves getting exposed and inflamed, and communication between the brain and different parts of the body getting affected.
-The cause postulated is the abnormal reaction by the body’s immune system (Auto-immune response) which attacks and damages this protective sheath.
-Other examples of autoimmune diseases include Inflammatory Bowel Disease, Type 1 Diabetes and Rheumatoid Arthritis.
+The cause postulated is the abnormal reaction by the body’s immune system (auto-immune response) which attacks and damages this protective sheath.
+Other examples of autoimmune diseases include inflammatory bowel disease (IBD), type 1 diabetes and rheumatoid arthritis.

 The symptoms can vary from person to person according to nerves affected and progression of the disease.
 Symptoms may start with numbness, weakness, and tingling on one side and progress to tremors, lack of steadiness and co-ordination of movements, difficulty in walking, dizziness, slurred speech and significant fatigue.
 An electric shock-like feeling while moving the neck, and burning pain or touch-temperature sensitivity in the limbs may be seen.
 Eye problems like blurring, double vision, pain on eye movements and even complete/partial loss of vision may also be manifesting symptoms.

 Severe symptoms and complications include muscle spasms and leg paralysis, disturbed functioning of bowel and bladder, affected sexual function, sometimes seizures, as well as mental health issues like depression, mood swings and memory lapses.